Fortuity in the D1-D5 system: Introduction and summary of results

 These anomalous dimensions can be studied using conformal perturbation theory.
 The leading nontrivial contribution to the lifting matrix arises at second order and can be computed using the method introduced by Gava and Narain \cite{Gava:2002xb, Guo:2020gxm, Guo:2019ady}.
 This approach leverages the supersymmetry algebra, expressing the lifting matrix \(\Delta\) as an anti-commutator \ie \{Q, Q^\dagger\} = \Delta\,. \fe The computation then reduces to evaluating the matrix elements of the supercharge \(Q\) at \emph{first} order in conformal perturbation theory, which corresponds to a three-point function calculation at the orbifold point.
 Other studies have directly examined the lifting matrix at second order in conformal perturbation theory \cite{Benjamin:2021zkn, Hughes:2023apl, Guo:2022ifr, Hughes:2023fot}, which involves calculating four-point functions at the orbifold point.
 The machinery for computing correlations in the symmetric orbifold theory was laid out in \cite{Lunin:2000yv, Lunin:2001pw} based on the covering space method of \cite{hamidi1987interactions}.
-Most of these analyses focus on states with relatively small quantum numbers, since extending these results to states with higher quantum numbers is challenging due to the increased complexity introduced by the higher fractional modes.
+In the large $N$ and long cycle limit, it was recently found that the spectrum of the second order lifting matrix exhibits an integrable structure \cite{Gaberdiel:2023lco,Frolov:2023pjw}.
+At finite $N$, most of these analyses focus on states with relatively small quantum numbers, since extending these results to states with higher quantum numbers is challenging due to the increased complexity introduced by the higher fractional modes.
 Similarly, extending these studies to higher-order perturbation theory is difficult as it necessitates the evaluation of higher-point functions.

 A review of the D1-D5 CFT and the lifting of BPS states can be found in Section~\ref{sec:review_D1D5}.